Trameurs/DofusFashionistaVanced/README.md

 ✅ All equipments and mounts updated to Dofus 2.70
 ✅ Sets 2.70 done
 ✅ Updated all special effects to 2.70
-✅ Special items effects updated including prytek
+✅ Special items effects updated including Prytek
 ❌ Update UI to reflect new Dofus and Prytek
 ❌ Add Forgelance
 ❌ Update all spells to 2.70
-❌ Update weights of special items including prytek
+❌ Update weights of special items including Dofus and Prytek
 ❌ Details before release

 # Reference